Website icon Xpert.Digital

 Closing supply gaps in rural regions

-90% of the area in Germany is rural.
-Around 47 million people live in rural areas, i.e. more than half of the population.
-Over 80 percent of Germany's area is used for agriculture and forestry for food and raw materials.
+90% of Germany's land area is rural.
+Approximately 47 million people live in rural areas, more than half the population.
+Over 80% of Germany's land area is used for agriculture and forestry to produce food and raw materials.

-With numbers like that, you would like to believe that everything is fine here.
-But it isn't, as the title suggests.
-Conversely, that doesn't mean that city life is the solution.
-Urbanization also has major challenges that need to be overcome.
+With figures like these, one might think everything is fine.
+But as the headline already suggests, it isn't.
+Conversely, this doesn't mean that city life is the solution.
+Urbanization also presents significant challenges that need to be addressed.

 It is therefore difficult to define exactly where the rural and urban regions begin.